erikat21/LoL-First-Achievements-Project/README.md

 first_midtower**.
 All 6 of these columns are nominal categorical variables already in binary form so no encoding is necessary to convert the values.

-After fitting my data, my accuracy score is 0.84 This means my model is able to correctly predict 84% of data.
-Although accuracy is a good metric since my dataset is balanced, I checked the f1 score to check the balance between precision and recall and got .84.
+After fitting my data, my **accuracy score** is **0.84**.
+This means my model is able to correctly predict 84% of data.
+Although accuracy is a good metric since my dataset is balanced, I checked the f1 score to check the balance between precision and recall and got 0.84.
 Since the accuracy and f1 scores are equal my model had a good balance between the 2 metrics.
 Based on the accuracy and f1 score I would say my model is good but it can use improvements since it is in the 80's, an accuracy in the 90's would be better.